omer-faruq/WeatherLockscreen/README.md

 ## Work in Progress

-- Dark Mode: Currently, the weather icons that are supplied by the API only look good in light mode.
+- **Dark Mode**: Currently, the weather icons that are supplied by the API only look good in light mode.
+- **Localization**: Support more languages
-- Fallback: A more configurable fallback, when no weather data is available.
+- **Fallback**: A more configurable fallback, when no weather data is available.
-- More display modes: I am always open for requests.
+- **More display modes**: I am always open for requests.
-- Testing: I tested on the koreader emulator and my kindle.
+- **Testing**: I tested on the koreader emulator and my kindle.
 I would love to hear feedback from users of other devices.

 ## Related Projects